 By Laura Schluckebier of HackCollege

-Do you have any tips on how to deal with group projects?
+Do you have any tips or advice on how to survive finals weeks?
 Let us know in the comments!